Avaiga/taipy-getting-started/steps/explain_md/9_dynamic_scenario_creation.md

 def create_name_for_scenario(state):
     name = f"Scenario ({state.day.strftime('%A, %d %b %Y')}; {state.max_capacity}; {state.nb_predictions})"

-    # If the name is already a name of a scenario, we change it
+    # If the name is already a name of a scenario, you change it
     if name in [s[1] for s in state.scenario_selector]: name += f" ({len(state.scenario_selector)})"
     return name